Posts

 Image

 The following series of pictures below are all of the same tool picked out from the group of tools above.
 I am not here to reinvent the tool.
 I have found embellishments by humans for humans that merge with the tool.
 For me, this embellishment, is what confirms the stone's history as a tool.
 This revelation may not be for the faint of heart.
 So, we are not here for reinventing a serrated edge, curved knife, drill, concave scrapers of sizes almost standardize.
 Yes, these tools are actually standardized by the human hand.
-Like the inch to the thumb, it is made ergonomically tovfit the human hand.
+Like the inch to the thumb, it is made ergonomically to fit the human hand.
 All the tools you may need on one handy dandy stone.
 With that said, this is an open discussion.
 The questions are infinite.
 I may be totally wrong about everything, but prove me wrong, and make my day. 😇 the stones are highlighted, using a pen with my computer, with some of the forms that appear within the totem.
-Please look at the original stone to locate totem images,
+Ple...

 Could this be Habilis?
 The handyman that started a trend.